 In 2018, he was nominated for an Emmy for Outstanding Supporting Actor in a Limited Series or Movie for his role as Versace's lover, Antonio D'Amico, in "American Crime Story: The Assassination Of Gianni Versace."

-As a philanthropist, Martin has the Ricky Martin Foundation, through which in 2018 he provided homes in the municipality of Loíza in Puerto Rico to those affected by Hurricane María, which devastated the island a year earlier, raising funds through the sale of t-shirts featuring the faces of his children.
-He also joined a protest against the amount of donations sent from abroad that had not been distributed.
+As a philanthropist, Martin has a foundation, the Ricky Martin Foundation, through which he provided homes in the municipality of Loíza in Puerto Rico in 2018 to those affected by Hurricane María, which devastated the island a year earlier, raising funds through the sale of T-shirts featuring his children's faces.
+Additionally, he joined a protest regarding the amount of donations sent from abroad that had not been distributed.

-As a Puerto Rican, he is very supportive of his people and in 2019 he spoke out against the religious freedom bill passed by the Puerto Rico House of Representatives.
-That same year, on June 9, the day of the National Parade of the country, he had the honor of wearing the "Grand Marshal" sash at the celebration held in The Big Apple.
+As a Puerto Rican, he is very supportive of his people, and in 2019 he spoke out against the religious freedom bill passed by the House of Representatives of Puerto Rico.
+That same year, on June 9, the day of the National Parade, he had the honor of wearing the "Grand Marshal" sash at the celebration held in the Big Apple.

-In 2019, after a chat of the Governor of Puerto Rico, Ricardo Rosselló, was leaked—containing messages with homophobic and sexist comments, as well as mentions of politicians, journalists, and famous personalities—the singer called for the unity of Puerto Ricans to bring about a change in direction and traveled to Puerto Rico to join other artists from the country in a protest.
+In 2019, after a chat from the Governor of Puerto Rico, Ricardo Rosselló, was leaked, which included homophobic and sexist comments and mentioned politicians, journalists, and well-known figures, the singer called for the unity of Puerto Ricans to bring about change and traveled to Puerto Rico to participate in a protest alongside other artists from the country.

-His Latin American sentiment is not limited to Puerto Rico, and at the end of 2019 he also made headlines when, in response to the protests in Chile, he used his social media to send a message to the Chilean president Sebastián Piñera: "President Sebastián Piñera, know that the will of a people must be respected, adhered to, and fulfilled.
+His Latin American sentiment doesn't remain only in Puerto Rico, as he also made headlines in late 2019 when, following the protests in Chile, he used his social media to send a message to Chilean President Sebastián Piñera: "President Sebastián Piñera, know that the will of the people must be respected, complied with, and fulfilled.
 Listen to your people who are speaking to you emphatically," wrote the Puerto Rican on his Instagram account.

 In September 2020, Luis Fonsi and Ricky Martin showed their support for the Democratic presidential candidate in the United States, Joe Biden, during an event held in Florida.

-In 2015, Ricky Martin and the Cuban Yotuel Romero, from the popular group Orishas, released the song La mordidita, whose music video has over a billion views on YouTube.
-Behind the song is the wife of the famous Cuban musician Beatriz Luengo, who is the author of the track.
-In September 2020, Luengo announced that she and Yotuel had composed the song Quiéreme for the album Pausa, which the Puerto Rican performs alongside the renowned Spanish singer Diego "El Cigala".
+In 2015, Ricky Martin and the Cuban Yotuel Romero, from the popular group Orishas, released the song La mordidita, which has a music video that exceeds one billion views on YouTube.
+Behind the song is the wife of the popular Cuban musician Beatriz Luengo, who is the author of the song.
+In September 2020, Luengo announced that she and Yotuel had composed the song Quiéreme for the album Pausa, and that the Puerto Rican artist performs it along with the renowned Spanish singer Diego "El Cigala".

-In September 2020, it was announced that he was nominated for the Latin Grammys in the categories of Album of the Year for "Pausa," Best Pop Vocal Album, and Best Urban Fusion/Performance with the song "Cántalo."
+In September 2020, his nomination for the Latin Grammys was announced in the categories of Album of the Year for "Pausa," Best Pop Vocal Album, and Best Urban Fusion/Performance for the song "Cántalo."